 $15 for a pastel, arroz con gandules, platanos and a Goya pineapple soda.
 It’s a hefty price, but I know what a pain in the ass pasteles are to make, I didn’t mind.

 The pastele (essetially a Puerto Rican tamale) masa, a combination of guineo, platano, yautia and potato, was firm and silky.
 The meat inside, tender.
 It was wrapped in a banana leaf that imparted a subtle grassy and umami flavor.
-Unfortunately, the rice was so incredibly dry that the little gandules had turned ashy.
+Unfortunately, the the little gandules in the rice had turned ashy.
 The real jewels were the Platanos Maduros.
 Cut into relatively thick and meaty pieces, sweet and earthy and crackling crisp around the edges.
 I doubt I have had them this good.
-So damn good I had to return to the truck just to ask them how they were made.
 My companion asked me why there were packets of ketchup that came with our plate, and I told him that some people eat ketchup on their pasteles, which is sacrilege.
 You know how many hours go into making pasteles?
 Anyway…

-Today, when acquaintances and friends ask me about what Puerto Rico is going to be like on their honeymoon, I generally respond with the same answer, “Hot.
-Sticky.
-Lots of pork to be eaten.”
+Today, when acquaintances and friends ask me about what Puerto Rico is going to be like on their honeymoon, I generally respond with the same answer, “Hot!”
 I haven’t gone back to my mother’s motherland in eight-years, since my grandfather died and my familia sold off our legacy.
 I’m hoping that when I finally do return, as an adult, I’ll throw myself backwards into the ocean like Miguel Piñero reportedly did and reconnect with my obvious affection for the isla del encanto.

-And while my beloved and national dish of PR was a disappointment at the truck, that won’t stop me from representing and passing the word along.
-It didn’t stop me from almost roundhousing a passerby that told his friend, “Yeah, it’s a Cuban food truck and it’s horrdenous.”
+And while I’m not crazy about the food at the truck, that won’t stop me from representing and passing the word along.
+It didn’t stop me from almost round-housing a passerby that told his friend, “Yeah, it’s a Cuban food truck and it’s horrendous.”
 To which I replied, “It’s actually Puerto Rican and it was probably horrendous because you expected Cuban food.”